 King Paikhomba married Ingallei (Matrimei), daughter of Maram Khullakpa.
 The last royal blood of King Pakhangba, Charairongba was their son.

-The romantic relationship between the Meetei king Paikhomba and Maram tribal woman Ingallei, and the tragic end of Ingallei are soul stirring episodes in the personal relation of a Meetei king with the hill people.
-The abode of Ingallei is still located at the Langol hill, and the deity of the abode is known as Tarung Lairembi in the Imphal West district.
+The romantic relationship between the Meetei king Paikhomba and Maram tribal woman Ingallei, and the tragic end of Ingallei are soul-stirring episodes in the personal relation of a Meetei king with the hill people.
+The abode of Ingallei is still located at Langol Hill, and the deity of the abode is known as Tarung Lairembi in the Imphal West district.

-All these suggests Manipur is a land for the Meetei, Tangkhul, Maram, Chothe, Anal, Thangal, Kabui and various other tribes.
+All these suggest Manipur is a land for the Meetei, Tangkhul, Maram, Chothe, Anal, Thangal, Kabui, and various other tribes.
 The land is not for Kuki or Naga.